evoldoers/historian/README.md

 Guide alignment & tree estimation options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The guide aligner builds a maximal spanning tree of pairwise alignments.
-It can be accelerated in two ways: (1) by using a sparse random forest
+It can be accelerated in two ways.
+The first is by using a sparse random
-instead of a fully connected all-vs-all pairwise comparison; and (2) by
+forest instead of a fully connected all-vs-all pairwise comparison.

+  -rndspan        Use a sparse random spanning graph, not all-vs-all pairs

+The second way to optimize construction of the guide alignment is by
 confining the pairwise DP matrix to cells around a subset of diagonals
 that contain above a threshold number of k-mer matches.
 To turn on the
 former optimization, use -rndspan; the latter is turned on by default for